trivedisorabh/ferris/README.md

 ## Workflow

-1. Assign GitHub ticket to yourself
+We use the "[git-flow]()" branching strategy when working in the repo.
+Take the following steps when you want to make a contribution:

-2. Create a short lived, single purpose feature branch (feature/[ticketNumber]\_Ticket_Name)
+1. Assign a GitHub issue to yourself
-3. Publish feature branch immediately
+2. Create a feature branch (feature/issue#\_ticket_name)
    - Push code **early** and **often**.
    - Feature branches are allowed to be broken.
-4. Create PR
+3. Create Pull Request when done
-   - Make sure your that your new PR meets the [Pre-commit checklist](#pre-commit-checklist) below before continuing.
+   - Make sure your that your code meets the [Pre-commit checklist](#pre-commit-checklist).
-   - Assign yourself (you are also responsible for closing it).
+   - Assign yourself to the PR (you are also responsible for merging it).
    - Select related project (if any)
    - Select related milestone (if feasible)
    - Link related story (if any)